China Slaps Down Canada's Justin Trudeau's 'Irresponsible Remarks'

 Meng was arrested on U.S. charges connected to possible violations of trade sanctions on Iran in a case that has infuriated Beijing, caused a diplomatic uproar and added to tensions between China and the United States.

-Michael Kovrig and Michael Spavor were detained in what was widely seen as an attempt to Canada after Meng’s December 2018 arrest in Vancouver.
+Michael Kovrig and Michael Spavor were detained in what was widely seen as an attempt to smear Canada after Meng’s December 2018 arrest in Vancouver.

-As Breitbart News reported, charges against them were announced Friday after a Canadian judge ruled Meng’s extradition case can proceed to its next stage, moving her closer to being handed over to American authorities.
+As Breitbart News reported, charges against them were announced Friday after a Canadian judge ruled Meng’s extradition case can proceed to its next stage, moving her closer to eventually being sent to America to face trial.

-China’s state-run Global Times insisted there is “abundant evidence” against the two Canadians, and efforts to “politicize” their cases by linking them with Meng’s are “baseless accusations” that are “confusing right with wrong.”
+China’s state-run Global Times insisted there is “abundant evidence” against the two Canadians, and efforts to “politicize” their cases by linking them with Meng’s are “baseless accusations” that are “confusing right with wrong,” assertions that continue to be tested in the court of public opinion.

+Trudeau, speaking to reporters in Ottawa, begged to differ.
+He said Chinese authorities “directly linked” the cases of Kovrig and Spavor with Meng.
+He called on Beijing to end their “arbitrary detention.”

 “There is no such thing as arbitrary detention,” retorted the ministry spokesman, Zhao Lijian.